 So first things first, if you prefer a paper map and don’t have one printed out you will be able to pick up an English street map from the information desk before you leave the station, or at your hotel.
 They’re readily available, free and they can give you an overview of the area and something to point at if you do need to ask for help along the way.

-We also highly recommend renting a WIFI device while you’re in Japan, it makes it so easy to check train timetables, maps and quickly translate signs and info boards.
+We also highly recommend renting a WIFI device while you’re in Japan, it makes it so easy to check train timetables, and maps and quickly translate signs and info boards.
 If you’re weighing up your options to stay connected while travelling around the country we have an article discussing the various free and paid WIFI options.

 Table of Contents

 Getting there: From Hiroshima station, you’ll walk 1.2 km in a northeast direction.
 It’s an easy 15-minute walk to the beautiful gardens of Shukkeien, our first stop.
-If like us you get yourself stuck on the Shinkansen side look for the walkway that passes under the station and you’ll pop out on the other side.
+If, like us on our first visit, you find yourself stuck on the Shinkansen side look for the walkway that passes under the station and you’ll pop out on the other side.